 - 1.1 The Rowan Centre Pupil Referral Unit (PRU), Estate Road, Rawmarsh had evolved over time into a provision exclusively for children with Education, Health, and Care Plans (EHCPs) with a presenting need of Social, Emotional and Mental Health (SEMH). - 1.2 As all pupils had an EHCP with a presenting need of SEMH, it was necessary to redesignate appropriate specialist provision to meet the needs of the pupils. - 1.3 Following the Department for Education (DfE) Free School Presumption process, proposals were brought forward by the Local Authority to establish a specialist provision to meet the SEMH presenting needs of pupils who will attend. - 1.4 A robust Academy Trust sponsor selection process was completed to appoint Ethos Academy Trust as sponsor.
 The Academy Trust expertise is in the field of SEMH support with a strong education outcome for pupil's track record. - 1.5 The old Dinnington College site at Doe Quarry Lane, Dinnington was converted into a fit for purpose specialist school to support the presenting needs of pupils in line with the sponsors requirements and subsequently opened in September 2022.
 The school is known as Elements Academy. - 1.6 Pupils who attended Rowan Centre PRU were transferred to Elements Academy via the EHCP process.
-Also teaching, support and ancillary staff were transferred to the new school to ensure continuity for pupils in their new school. - 1.7 Subsequently, the Rowan Centre site has now been vacated and currently stands empty. - 1.8 This report brings forward proposals to follow due process as prescribed by the DfE to formally close the Rowan Centre PRU and make the site available for other educational use as required by DfE. - 1.9 Following approval by Cabinet on 21st November 2022 to commence a period of pre-statutory consultation, this report outlines the responses to the consultation and seeks approval to commence a period of statutory consultation by public notice. - 1.10 There were no responses or enquiries received during the pre-statutory consultation period.
+Also teaching, support and ancillary staff were transferred to the new school to ensure continuity for pupils in their new school. - 1.7 Subsequently, the Rowan Centre site has now been vacated and currently stands empty. - 1.8 This report brings forward proposals to follow due process as prescribed by the DfE to formally close the Rowan Centre PRU and make the site available for other educational use as required by DfE. - 1.9 Following approval by Cabinet on 20 February 2023 to commence a period of pre-statutory consultation, this report outlines that there were no responses to the consultation.